FAQ: How can I send a fax from the Internet?

 Go to GreenFax

-There's a free 60-day trial (except on the Basic plan), and discounted annual rates are available.
+There's a free 60-day trial (except on the Basic 25 plan).
 Unlimited storage included for all current clients.
 You can port an existing toll free number into SRFax, for a one-time $25 fee, if your current provider allows it to be ported out.
 The ability to port local numbers varies.
 Call forwarding (from an existing number to an SRFax number) is also supported.
 SRFax also allows numbers to be ported out, with no charge on SRFax's end.

 Go to SRFax